FractalBlocks/Fractal/DESIGN.md

 ## Concepts

 - component: is a small or big part of your app, and is designed for composition.
-- module: a module runs one component (AKA root component), connecting it to external world.
-A component can be composed of more components in a tree
 - group: is a container for each component that is initialized with it and handled by group handlers.
 Used for styles.
 - interface: is the part of a component that is responsible of communications (external world, AKA side effects)
 - state: is the part of a component related to their data